Drew-v/atomic_notes_master/Pooling Layer.md

 Two kinds: [[Max Pooling]] (returns max value of convolution slice) and [[Average Pooling]] (returns average value of convolution slice). ** For this reason, max pooling tends to perform better than average pooling**
 <img src="https://miro.medium.com/max/1000/1*KQIEqhxzICU7thjaQBfPBQ.png">
+Also note pooling introduces invariance into the output layer, this translational invariance is the result of picking only the maximum value in a given filter area, giving slight rotational invariance and translational invariance.
+Over many layers, this invariance van built up over time to result in significant total variance.
+THis can be useful in cases where classification should not depend on these details, i.e. a person is a person no matter where they are in an image.